 In terms of achieving the right texture in both savoury and sweet recipes, the following list gives you a good reference of what vegan egg substitutes to use, how much to use and which recipes they are best suited for.

-As well as giving you a little boost of energy amongst many other health benefits, half a good-sized banana mashed up makes an excellent egg replacer in cakes, bread, muffins and brownies.
+As well as giving you a little boost of energy amongst many other health benefits, ripe banana mashed up makes an excellent egg replacer in cakes, bread, muffins and brownies.

 Check out this yummy recipe for banana cream cupcakes.

 To replace 1 egg with bananas use 1 ripe banana.